 - Gel Electrophoresis – Pretty standard (Coming soon[ish])

-- PCR Clean and DNA quantification – We use a simple two step alcohol precipitation to clean PCR product.
+- PCR Clean and DNA quantification (Sanger and most methods) – We use a simple two step alcohol precipitation to clean PCR product.
 For DNA quantification we have a NanoDrop (not recommended for precise measurements) and a Qubit.

 - Cycle sequencing clean – The Field Museum method.
 Basically an alcohol precip method but with EDTH buffer.
 (Coming soon[ish])